-The Project Area is currently a mix of commercial and industrial uses, with the majority of this Project Area is zoned Industrial (76%), but there is also an approximately 400-footwide Commercial 3 zone that runs along Route 130 that is intended to buffer the industrial uses (See Figure 2 and 3).
+The Project Area is currently a mix of commercial and industrial uses, with the majority zoned Industrial (76%).
+There is also an approximately 400-foot-wide Commercial 3 zone that runs along Route 130 that is intended to buffer industrial uses (See Figure 19 and 20).
 The western side of the Project Area abuts the boundary of Joint Base Cape Cod, and is otherwise surrounded by predominantly single-family uses to the north, east and south.
-The two-lane roadway is bordered substantial vegetated buffers on both sides, shielding the residential uses and road users from the non-residential uses to the southwest of the roadway.
+The two-lane roadway is bordered by substantial vegetated buffers on both sides, shielding residential uses and road users from non-residential uses to the southwest of the roadway.

 Table K shows potential buildout numbers for the Project Area.
-The buildout results indicate that there is significant potential for non-residential development, due to large vacant and undeveloped land in the area.
-The town's buildout identifies potential for 120 units in this location which is an assumption about development based on a proposed Chapter 40B development proposed for one of the large vacant lots.
-As noted for other Project Areas, Although neither buildout indicated that there is any potential residential development, the current Industrial 1 zoning does allow residential uses and therefore it is conceivable that residential development could occur on any of the existing parcels in this area.
+The buildout results indicate significant potential for non-residential development, due to large vacant and undeveloped land.
+The Town's buildout also identifies potential for 120 residential units in this location, an assumption based on a proposed Chapter 40B development for one of the large vacant lots.
+Although neither buildout indicates significant potential for residential development, the current Industrial 1 zoning does allow residential uses and therefore it is conceivable that residential development could occur on any of the existing parcels in this area.

 Table K: Route 130 Statistics

 Area ~198

 Zoning Mix of Industrial and Commercial 3

 Zoned Commercial 24%

 Zoned Industrial 76%

 Buildout Potential (2009 town analysis) - Residential Units 120 units

-Buildout Potential (2011 County analysis) - Residential Units O
+Buildout Potential (2011 County analysis) - Residential Units 0

 Buildout Potential (2011 County analysis) - Non-residential sf 1,309,038

-Figure 19: Route 130 Project Area
+Figure 19: Route 130 Project Area This map is produced by the Community Design department of the Cape Cod Commission, a division o regulatory interpretation, or parcel level analysis.
+It should not substitute for actual on-site survey, or su

-This map is produced by the Community Design department of the Cape Cod Commission, a division of Barnstable Coregulatory interpretation, or parcel level analysis.
-It should not substitute for actual on-site survey, or supercede deed re his map is produced by the Community Design department of the Cape Cod Commission, a division or Barnstable Courty, in information depicted on this map graphic is for illustration and planning purposes only.
-It is not adequate forlegal boundary definition and planning purposes and planning purposes.
-The contract of the production of t
+This map is produced by the Community Design department of the Cape Cod Commission, a division of Barnstable County, the information depicted on this map graphs is for illustration and planning purposes only.
+It is not adequate forlegal boundary definition amendment of the commission of the commissi